 Yes!
 We encourage you to connect your Strava account to your fundraising page so your sponsors can follow along with your training for Walk for WAGEC.
 Make sure to post updates and hashtag #walkforwagec

 What time should I arrive on Sunday 7 May?

 Please arrive between 7:30am - 8:45am for check-in.

 Is there Walk for WAGEC merch?

 Yes.
-Every person who registers will receive a signature Walk for WAGEC drink bottle either in person on the day or if you are walking virtually, via post.
-You can also purchase a signature Walk for WAGEC T-shirt on our shop here or on the day at our merch stall.
-If you raise $500 or more, you will receive a T-shirt for free.
+Every person who registers will receive a signature Walk for WAGEC T-shirt either in person on the day or if you are walking virtually, via post.
+If you raise $500 or more, you will be gifted a WAGEC exclusive bucket hat.